csk99/har/README.md

 * PushUps
 * Swing
 * TrampolineJumping
 * Typing

+## Working principle
+The following pictures explains how our models takes in raw video data and output its associated activity or action label.

 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

-## Needs of this project

-- frontend developers
-- data exploration/descriptive statistics
-- data processing/cleaning
-- statistical modeling
-- writeup/reporting
-- etc. (be as specific as possible)

 ## Getting Started

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Raw Data is being kept [here](Repo folder containing raw data) within this repo.
+2. You can download raw data from hereRaw Data is being kept [here](Repo folder containing raw data) within this repo.

     *If using offline data mention that and how they may obtain the data from the froup)*